 And that’s the problem.
 How do you know what makes a college “good?”
-Is it the college where the good students go?
+Are good colleges the ones where the good students go?
 After all, the colleges that admit only a small percentage of students with high GPAs and college test scores are the ones that show up at the top of the college rankings.
 But does that mean the school is good because it admits good students or do good students go there because it is a good college?

 Yes, it’s a chicken and egg question.

 Maybe looking at a different aspect of education might be helpful.
 Have you heard about something called “education reform” or “no child left behind?”
 The “declining” quality of public K-12 schools has everyone worried.
 High schools graduating less than 75% of their students are considered disgraceful, no matter if “good” or not so good students attend.

 One reason that the schools often give for their poor performance is that public K-12 schools don’t get to pick their students.

 - They can’t pick only those with a high GPAs.